 Walking the passages cut through the dangerous crevices between huge boulders, we were now heading towards the banks of the Tungabhadra river.

 Though October to March is considered the best time to visit Hampi, the winter sun of December continued to shine mercilessly on us.

 The scorching heat and the dust make a nasty combination of sweat and dirt on your skin.
 However, if you are with friends, don’t worry, you all will appear equally tanned and covered in the red sand.

 Keep your gear ready with these essentials—2 bottles of water per person, a cap/hat, sunglasses, sunscreen, a good pair of shoes, some snacks.

 We had rented cycles, from the locals—they had set up a small corner, renting two-wheeler on a small lease amount, for the whole day.
 The cycles did help us on the long stretches of roads linking different stone monuments.

 The cycles were hired at rupees 150 per person after some bargaining.

 Cycling is the most convenient way to discover places in Hampi though you won’t be able to reach all of them by dragging a bicycle along with you.
-Walking on foot comes second, but could be tiring and time-consuming if you want to explore entire Hampi.
+Walking on foot is your second option, but could be tiring and time-consuming if you want to explore the entire Hampi.